DaniloBulatovic/Dungeon-Quest/README.md

 Sound effects exist for opening doors, pulling levers, picking up items, opening chests, making potions, etc.
 Background music is present all the time during the game.

+Time is measured from the start of the game and is displayed to the player once they pick up the golden goblet at the end.
 | ![game over menu](https://github.com/DaniloBulatovic/Dungeon-Quest/assets/93370954/3043891b-ad41-4430-8e80-1ca5877c3554) |
 |:---:|
 |Game over menu in the game|